katienb/less_denoise/README.md

 # LESS Denoising Algorithm

-Edited veresion by Katie Brown
+> Edited version by Katie Brown
-Original code written by Jizhou Li
+> Original code written by Jizhou Li

 > The core algorithm and implementation are his; I have made a small number of targeted changes and additions to adapt the code for my own use and to make it easier for others in the group to run and validate.
 >